sixfab/Sixfab_PPP_Installer/README.md

 `sudo ./ppp_install.sh`

-## After running installation file
+## After running installation script
 It will ask several questions, just answer them accordingly to complete the installation process.
 The questions are:
 `Please choose your Sixfab Shield/HAT`